macCesar/purgeTSS/README.md

 </div>

-**PurgeTSS** is a powerful package designed to enhance the process of developing visually captivating mobile applications for **[Titanium developers](https://tidev.io/)**.
+**PurgeTSS** is a toolkit designed to enhance the development of mobile applications using the **[Titanium framework](https://titaniumsdk.com)**.
+It introduces several key features to streamline the app development process, making it simpler and more efficient for developers.

 It offers a range of tools such as customizable utility classes, support for icon fonts, a user-friendly Animation module, a straightforward grid system, and the added convenience of the `shades` command for crafting personalized colors.

 With **PurgeTSS**, creating visually appealing and dynamic mobile apps becomes more accessible and efficient.

 ---

-Now, let's delve into the key features that make **PurgeTSS** a game-changer for developers:
+Here are its main functionalities:

-- Provides more than 21,000 **[Tailwind-like](https://tailwindcss.com/)** utility classes ready to use in your projects.
+- **Tailwind-like Utility Classes**: PurgeTSS offers over 21,000 utility classes similar to Tailwind CSS, providing a vast array of styling options for your projects.

-- Creates a clean **app.tss** file with only the classes used in your project by parsing all your XML files.
+- **Efficient Style Management**: It parses all your XML files to create a clean `app.tss` file, containing only the classes actually used in your project.
+This helps in reducing file size and improving performance.

-- You can customize any of the default classes via a simple configuration file, or create **just-in-time** classes with **arbitrary values** within your Views.
+- **Customization and JIT Classes**: Developers can customize default classes via a simple configuration file.
+It also supports just-in-time (JIT) classes, allowing the creation of arbitrary values within views for tailored styling.

-- You can easily use icon fonts from **Font Awesome**, **Material Icons**, **Material Symbols**, and **Framework7-Icons** on Buttons and Labels.
+- **Icon Fonts Integration**: PurgeTSS facilitates the use of popular icon fonts such as Font Awesome, Material Icons, Material Symbols, and Framework7-Icons in Buttons and Labels.

-- Generates a **fonts.tss** file with all class definitions and `fontFamily` selectors for any icon, serif, sans-serif, italic, fancy, or monospace font.
+- **Fonts.tss Generation**: It generates a `fonts.tss` file that includes all class definitions and fontFamily selectors for various font types like icon, serif, sans-serif, italic, fancy, or monospace fonts.

-- Use the `shades` command to generate custom color shades from the given hex color to use in your projects.
-No need for a separate online tool.
+- **Shades Command**: The toolkit includes a 'shades' command that enables developers to generate custom color shades from a specified hex color, eliminating the need for external tools.

-- Includes an **Animation module** to apply basic 2D Matrix animations or transform to any element or array of elements.
+- **Animation Module**: PurgeTSS comes with an Animation module to apply basic 2D Matrix animations or transformations to elements or arrays of elements.

-- Includes a simple two-dimensional **Grid System** to align and distribute elements in your Views.
+- **Grid System**: It includes a simple yet effective two-dimensional grid system to align and distribute elements within views.

+Overall, PurgeTSS aims to simplify the mobile app development process, offering tools and features that enhance productivity and creativity in designing user interfaces.

 ### Visit the official documentation site at [purgetss.com](https://purgetss.com) to learn more.